connolly/A302_2019/lectures/Lectures-1-2.md

 ## Using Github

 1. Watch the introduction to git, and Github https://www.youtube.com/watch?v=2g9lsbJBPEs
   - If you don't have one, create a username on Github
  - Email me your Github username and I will add you to the team
 2. Based on the instructions in the video fork the class repository from https://github.com/connolly/A302_2019
  - Clone the class repository to your desktop or directory
  - Create a new folder in the directory “Students” and assign it your name
- - Create a test file within the directory called “Homework_1_yourname”
+ - Create a test file within the directory called “github_test_yourname”
  - “commit” the directory to your local git repository (remember to add a comment)
  - issue a “pull request” to the class repository for me to accept the new directory and file